alimeshkat/hack-to-kotlin/ReadMe.md

 ## Recipe service

-The project you are going to work on is called the `recipe-service`.
+The Java Spring Boot project you are going to work on is called the `recipe-service`.
-It's a simple REST service that offers crud operations for recipes through its endpoints.
+It's a simple REST service that offers crud operation for recipes.

 ### Api